 Nairobi, the Green City of the Sun, is the capital of Kenya This city has the largest gaming reserve in the world, the Nairobi National Park.

 Nairobi is the financial center of Kenya and has many important buildings, one such being the United Nations Environment Programme (UNEP).

 The central government is responsible for collecting waste.
 The government has also contracted private waste management companies to help with the alleviation of the city’s solid waste disposal problem.

-Cape Town is the seat if the South African parliament.
+Cape Town is the home of the South African parliament.
 This city is well known for its beautiful landmarks and its close proximity to Robben Island.